-4 One is reminded of Ezekiel 18, the whole chapter-if you haven't read it for a while, I suggest you refresh your memory.
+1 One is reminded of Ezekiel 18, the whole chapter-if you have not read it for a while, I suggest you refresh your memory.

-5 This term is used of information that God has not yet made generally available, not about something mysterious.
+2 This term is used of information that God has not yet made generally available, not about something mysterious.

-6 'Jacob' is Jacob, not the Church!
+3 'Jacob' is Jacob, not the Church!

-7 See Isaiah 59:20-21, 27:9.
+4 See Isaiah 59:20-21 and 27:9.
 When will this happen?
 Presumably at the beginning of the millennial Messianic Kingdom.
 The conversion of the last Gentile will be followed by the Rapture.
 All the Israelites that enter the Kingdom will be saved (all rebels will have been executed).

-That is, God doesn't take them back; what we do with them is another story.
+5 That is, God does not take them back; what we do with them is another story.

-9 A bitter pill, but apart from God's mercy we don't obey Him.
+6 A bitter pill, but apart from God's mercy we do not obey Him.

-10 This is the 'answer' for all of us who would like to understand just how election works, and so on.
+7 This is the 'answer' for all of us who would like to understand just how election works, and so on.
 God is too big, and we are too small!

-11 See Isaiah 40:13, Jeremiah 23:18.
+8 See Isaiah 40:13 and Jeremiah 23:18.

-^{&#}x27; See Job 41:11
+9 See Job 41:11.